nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaning how to access the user guide.
+Shows a message explaining how to access the user guide.

 Format: `help`